MUSEUM PROGRAM ASSISTANT (Young Canada Works)

 Job Summary

-The Osgoode Township Museum seeks a summer student for the position of Program Assistant to contribute to the development, preparation and delivery of public and educational programs.
+The Osgoode Township Museum seeks a summer student for the position of Museum Program Assistant to contribute to the development, preparation and delivery of public and educational programs.
 They will work as part of a team giving local history presentations on-site and virtually, deliver family programs, run workshops and assist with special events.
-The Program Assistant will support the Program Coordinator in the execution of Museum programs and visitor experiences.
+The Museum Program Assistant will support the Program Coordinator in the execution of Museum programs and visitor experiences.

-Wage: $16.55/Hour
+Wage: $17.20/hour

 Positions Available: 1